Wantagh's Encarnacion at Day 2 of state tournament

 Wantagh's Josiah Encarnacion at Day 2 of the state wrestling tournament

-Josiah Encarnacion of Wantagh wrestles Luke Smith of Hauppauge in a Division I 113-pound semifinal at the 2019 NYSPHSAA State Championships at the Times-Union Center in Albany on Saturday, Feb.
+Josh Encarnacion,Wantagh is pinned in 1st period by Greg Diakomihal, Hilton in the 113LB Div.
+1 final of the 2019 NYSPHSAA State Championships at the Times-Union Arena in Albany, NY on Feb.
 23, 2019.

+Josh Encarnacio,Wantagh is pinned in 1st period by Greg Diakomihal, Hilton in the 113LB Div.
+1 final of the 2019 NYSPHSAA State Championships at the Times-Union Arena in Albany, NY on Feb.
+23, 2019.

+Josiah Encarnacion of Wantagh wrestles Greg Diakomihal of Hilton in the Division I 113-pound final at the 2019 NYSPHSAA State Championships at the Times-Union Center in Albany on Saturday, Feb.
+23, 2019

 Comments